 Welcome to the Hawaii Superferry information and discussion forums, here to help bring light to the interisland ferry of the Hawaiian Islands.
-The Hawaii interisland superferry began running interisland ferry service on December 13th, 2007 and shut down all inter-island service on March 19th, 2009.
-The Hawaii Superferry had planned on runnning routes between Oahu, Maui, Big Island and Kauai.
+The Hawaii Interisland Superferry began running interisland ferry service on December 13th, 2007, and shut down all inter-island service on March 19th, 2009.
+The Hawaii Superferry had planned on running routes between Oahu, Maui, Big Island, and Kauai.
 For the present time, the Hawaii Superferry will no longer offer service in Hawaii due to a Hawaii Supreme Court ruling that struck down a new law allowing service without an Environmental Impact Report.

 The Alakai will be used for other commercial service or military use in the future until an EIS has been successfully obtained (if this is possible.)
 This huge vessel boasts the most incredible views from lavish and comfortable surroundings.

 This site is here to satisfy those who care about the environment but don’t want to miss out on the great opportunity of interisland travel by water.
 We’d initially planned on building excellent maps, whale information, discount deals on your next Hawaii rental, discounted activities, and a restaurant guide.
 Also, we wanted to offer incredible savings on rentals of everything from automobiles to snorkel gear, helpful safety tips, informative statistics, and live streaming weather forecast updates.
 Since the Superferry is no longer running in Hawaii, we’ve decided to place links below to our preferred locations on the web.

 For those interested in the hot debate over the Hawaii Superferry, check out the forums.
 We’ve allowed our visitors to discuss both sides of the Hawaii Superferry controversy there.

 The Hawaii Superferry has shut down all service in Hawaii until further notice.
 See Hawaii Superferry News.